 AWS Security & Compliance

-Most AWS security incidents trace back to misconfigurations—overly permissive IAM policies, public S3 buckets, unencrypted data, missing logging.
-The shared responsibility model means AWS secures the infrastructure, but you're accountable for everything you build on top of it.
+Most AWS security incidents trace back to misconfigurations, not sophisticated attacks.
+Overly permissive IAM, unencrypted data, missing logging.
+The shared responsibility model means AWS secures the infrastructure, but everything you build on top is yours to protect.

 Identity & Access